Bobby Hamilton Racing: Demise

 At the close of the 2008 season, Dodge and Tahoe decided to no longer sponsor BHR-VA due to the struggling economy.
 During Speed's broadcast of the Ford 200 pit reporter Ray Dunlap reported that Setzer was looking for a ride for 2009.
 Lori Hamilton confirmed on November 24 that BHR-VA would cease all operations at the end of the week.
+One truck from the team’s stable, named “Freak”, which had won at Daytona three times, was used by HT Motorsports and Glenden Enterprises up until 2018.